gtsoukas/cfzoo/README.md

 # Benchmarking of Collaborative Filtering Implementations

- Weighted Regularized Matrix Factorization (WRMF) is used to compress sparse matrices e.g. for [recommender systems](http://yifanhu.net/PUB/cf.pdf). cfzoo is an attempt to compare different implementations of WRMF by goodness of fit and compute resource requirements.
+ Weighted Regularized Matrix Factorization (WRMF) is used to compress sparse matrices e.g. for [recommender systems](http://yifanhu.net/PUB/cf.pdf). cfzoo is an attempt to compare different implementations of WRMF and other collaborative filtering methods by goodness of fit and compute resource requirements.

 ## MovieLens dataset w/o hyperparameter tuning
 This dataset comes from [grouplens.org](https://grouplens.org/datasets/movielens/).

 The following WRMF (hyper)parameters are used where applicable:
 * Number of user/item factors: 32
 * Regularization: 0.0
 * Maximum number of iterations: 3